 Read that again: 38% of new clients showed up with CYA over 80 ppm.Their pools were running on the lock edge and they didn't know it.
 The pool store told them their FC was “fine” because the strip turned the right color.

-CYA lock is one of the four root causes the FBP route team isolates as a green-pool driver in our 2026 Green Pool & Automation Tech industry report— the section on chlorine effectiveness vs. stabilizer ratio quantifies why a “normal” FC reading on a high-CYA pool predicts a bloom inside 60 days.
+CYA lock is one of the four root causes the FBP route team isolates as a green-pool driver — the chlorine-effectiveness vs. stabilizer-ratio datawe compiled quantifies why a “normal” FC reading on a high-CYA pool predicts a bloom inside 60 days.

 The fix — partial drain and refill arithmetic